jsimpauco/pdr-malaria/README.md

 python script.py compare
 ```
 - This compares the model's accuracy scores on the validation set.
+- The parameter `add_model` can be changed within the `config/compare.json` file.
-- The parameters `add_model` is a boolean that determines whether or not to compare the model within the `config/evaluate.json` file
+    - `add_model` is a boolean that determines whether or not to compare the model within the `config/evaluate.json` file
 > [!IMPORTANT]
-> compare uses the `config/evaluate.json` for the model that will be added into the comparison with the 3 other base models and the validation size for the set of data.
+> `compare` uses the `config/evaluate.json` for the model that will be added into the comparison with the 3 other base models and the validation size for the set of data.
 This step will also take a long time depending on the given `validation_size`.